 If you love row houses and attached homes, you will probably really like the Capitol Hill East neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 25.9% of the residential real estate here is classified as row houses and attached homes.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Capitol Hill East neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Capitol Hill East neighborhood buck this trend.
 21.9% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.7% of U.S. neighborhoods.

 Did you know that the Capitol Hill East neighborhood has more Jamaican and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.9% of this neighborhood's residents have Jamaican ancestry and 2.4% have Haitian ancestry.